fnproject/docs/fdks/fdk-java/examples/string-reverse/README.md

 ```

 As you can see, this is plain Java with no references to the Fn API.
 The
-Fn Java FDK handles the marshalling of the HTTP body into the `str`
+Fn FDK for Java handles the marshalling of the HTTP body into the `str`
 parameter as well as the marshalling of the returned reversed string into the HTTP
 response body (see [Data Binding](../../DataBinding.md) for more
 information on how marshalling is performed).